IzharFine/EzDataGrid/ez-data-grid/README.md

 #### title (required) - string
 The title you want for the column.

-#### isWithoutData - bool
-If this column have no data to take from EzGrid data or it`s for custom.

 #### editable - bool
 If this is editable column, if you use it you must provide the type prop as well.